A Special Butterfly Story

 Nectar plants for butterflies and the kind of plants that have nectar.

 The flower nectar for butterflies is crucial many types such as shrubs with flowers and vines play a part in the life of butterflies.

-So plan your garden well to have plentiful butterflies.
+So, plan your garden well, l have plentiful butterflies.

 There should be enough sunlight for butterflies to regulate the temperature of their bodies.